pfsense/docs/source/interfaces/using-ipv6-with-a-tunnel-broker.rst

 These instructions are adapted from the original document, http://iserv.nl/files/pfsense/ipv6/

-Hello, welcome to the page detailing the process of getting IPv6 support with a Tunnel Broker in pfSense 2.3.3 or above working.
+This page details the process of getting IPv6 support with a Tunnel Broker in pfSense® software version 2.3.3 or above working.
 This guide can also work on older versions, but there may be minor differences in option locations or names.

 Pitfalls
 --------

-If the installation of pfSense was upgraded from 2.0.x or before to 2.1 or above, IPv6 support must be enabled by navigating to **System > Advanced** on the **Networking** tab, and checking **Allow IPv6**.
+If the installation of pfSense software was upgraded from 2.0.x or before to 2.1 or above, IPv6 support must be enabled by navigating to **System > Advanced** on the **Networking** tab, and checking **Allow IPv6**.
 New 2.1 or above installs have this option enabled by default.

 ICMP is required for IPv6 to work.
 If a firewall is in place on clients, make sure that ICMP over IPv6 is allowed.